codas-hep/codas-hep.github.io/content/pages/application.md

 and Data Science for High Energy Physics (CoDaS-HEP) will take place on 23-27 July, 2018, at Princeton University.

-Applications are now open to attend CoDaS-HEP 2018.
-Please use this [Google Form](https://docs.google.com/forms/d/1fn4KU5_oKOVIE912ASrN2evYTy_TfgFYX4_6dneWjO8/edit#responses) to apply.
-The deadline for application is 18 May, 2018.
-Applicants will be notified regarding acceptance and available travel support by 25 May.
+Applications for the school in 2018 are no longer being accepted.
+The deadline was 18 May.
+Please watch for announcements about the 3rd edition of the school in 2019.

 Questions about the school or the application can be sent to [codas-hep@googlegroups.com](codas-hep@googlegroups.com).